Ellen Diggs

 Ellen Irene Diggs (1906–1998) was an American anthropologist.
 She was the writer of a major contribution to African American history, Black Chronology: From 4,000 B.C. to the Abolition of the Slave Trade.
+Her academic work aimed to empower and visualize Afro-American chronology as a way to contest the idea that Africans and African-Americans had no History and provided no contribution to modern culture (page xi).